bechbit/tttttttt3/README.md

 ____________________________________________________________

 ### 18. The client in a psychiatric clinic tells the nurse, I want to kill my wife.
-The moment I see
+The moment I see I am going to kill her.
+What should be the nurse's next action?

 - [ ] Respect the client’s right to privacy and confidentiality.
 - [ ] Document the client’s statements